 Most grants are awarded for a one-year period.
 So, if the grant is awarded in late February, the grant funds should be spent out by the end of the following February.
 The award letter will explicitly state the start and end date of the grant period.

-I have heard that the Foundation has new Priorities and Leverage Points.
+I have heard that the Foundation has outlined Priorities and Leverage Points.
 How can I learn more about the Foundation Priorities and whether or not my work fits within the Priorities?